ethereum/devp2p/discv5/discv5-wire.md

 ### RELAYINIT Notification (0x07)

-    message-data      = [inr-enr, tgt-id, nonce]
+    message-data      = [initiator-enr, target-id, nonce]
     notification-type = 0x07
-    inr-enr           = initiator ENR
-    tgt-id            = 256-bit node ID of target nonce             = uint96    -- nonce of timed out request
+    target-id         = 256-bit node ID of target nonce             = uint96    -- nonce of timed out request

 RELAYINIT is a notification sent from the initiator of a hole punch attempt to a relay.
-The sender sets the `inr-enr` to its own enr.
+The sender sets the `initiator-enr` to its own ENR.

-The relay looks up the ENR of `tgt-id` in its kbuckets and if it exists relays the `inr-enr` and `nonce` to the target in a REALYMSG notification.
+The relay looks up the ENR of `target-id` in its node table, and if it exists relays the `initiator-enr` and `nonce` to the target in a RELAYMSG notification.

 ### RELAYMSG Notification (0x08)

-    message-data      = [inr-enr, nonce]
+    message-data      = [initiator-enr, nonce]
     notification-type = 0x08
-    inr-enr           = initiator ENR
     nonce             = uint96    -- nonce of timed out request

 RELAYMSG is a notification from the relay in a hole punch attempt to the target.
-The receiver sends the `nonce` back to the initiator in a [WHOAREYOU packet] using the `inr-enr` to address it.
+The receiver sends the `nonce` back to the initiator in a [WHOAREYOU packet] using the `initiator-enr` to address it.

 ## Test Vectors